-A step by step guide on how to organise your pantry so that you can optimise your space, find items that you need and prevent food wastage.
+A step by step guide on how to organise the pantry so that you can optimise your space, find items that you need and prevent food wastage.

 The pantry, the home of all your delicious food, but also one of the areas of the home that can become cluttered and chaotic.
 No matter what type of pantry you have, whether it is a single cupboard, a deep double door space or even a walk-in pantry, it can easily get messy and overstocked.
 If you’re not careful, the kitchen pantry can quickly become a disaster area.
 Between the hodgepodge of food containers and the forgotten items, such as half-empty bags of chips, crackers or cereal, your organisational tactics can fall to the wayside when things get busy, despite your best intentions.